-Ambassador Alfred H. Moses, Chair of United Nations Watch, addressed the 11th Geneva Summit for Human Rights and Democracy — see quotes below.
+Ambassador Alfred H. Moses, Chair of United Nations Watch, addresses the 11th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 On the battle for human rights in the world: